compujuckel/assettoserver-docs/docs/thebeginnersguide.md

    ![](./assets/Il4RrjG.png)

-3. Now we are ready to add CSP Extra Options to the `Extra Options`.

-   So, with color changing and teleportation the pop up will look like this:
+3. So, with color changing and teleportation the pop up will look like this:

    ```ini title="Extra Options"
    [EXTRA_RULES]